chromerai/dspkg_prob_package/README.md

 # Probability_Distributions Package

-This package contains two tupes of probability distributions
+This package contains two types of probability distributions
 1. Gaussian Distribution
 	In probability theory, a normal (or Gaussian or Gauss or Laplace–Gauss) distribution is a type of continuous probability distribution for a real-valued random variable.
 The general form of its probability density function is